Hati-Research/intrusive-thoughts/book/src/liltcp.md

 ## Getting started

-Before diving into developing the networking code, let's first make a LED blinking smoke test.
+Before diving into developing the networking code, let's first make an LED blinking smoke test.
 This is just to make sure that the environment is set up correctly and there are no broken things (devkit, cables, etc).
 The smoke test also makes sure that we have `lilos` working together with the HAL.